nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Subsection title ###

-The subsection title **MUST** be "All Medication Issues".
+The subsection title **SHALL** be "All Medication Issues".

 ### Date filter ###

 A date filter is applicable for the Repeat Medication Issues subsection:

-- The date filter **MUST** be applied to the `Issued Date` field
+- The date filter **SHALL** be applied to the `Issued Date` field
-- All relevant records **MUST** be returned according to the consumer-supplied date range
+- All relevant records **SHALL** be returned according to the consumer-supplied date range
-- If a date is not supplied all records **MUST** be returned
+- If a date is not supplied all records **SHALL** be returned

 ### Subsection content banner ###

-Provider's message describing at a summary level how they have populated this section.
+Providers message describing at a summary level how they have populated this section.

 ### Table columns ###

-Providers **MUST** return all the columns as described in the table below, sorted by `Issue Date` descending:
+Providers **SHALL** return all the columns as described in the table below, sorted by `Issue Date` descending:

 <div>
 <table>